DDale21/javascript-amazon-project/README.md

 **Amazon Online Store Clone**

-This project is a clone of Amazon's online store, built by following a YouTube tutorial made by SuperSimpleDev.
+This project is a clone of Amazon's online store, built as part of a JavaScript course made by SuperSimpleDev.
 I am building this project as a learning exercise to enhance and broaden my skills in full-stack web development.
 The tutorial will only serve as the foundation, I will continue to apply my knowledge throughout the development.
 Git will be used to manage changes in this project.